 Students have the option of signing up for an additonal assessment portion to the course, which will enable students to receive a letter grade they can apply to the Masters in Business and Science (MBS) UXD concentration offered at Rutgers.
 It is completely optional, and you can choose to add this assessment portion during the registration process.

-Free iPad Mini Included!
+Free iPad Mini Included with Registration!